JuliaManifolds/Manopt.jl/docs/src/solvers/ChambollePock.md

 # [The Riemannian Chambolle-Pock Algorithm](@id ChambollePockSolver)

-The Riemannian Chambolle–Pock is a generalization of the Chambolle–Pock algorithm [ChambollePock:2011](@citet*) It is also known as primal-dual hybrid gradient (PDHG) or primal-dual proximal splitting (PDPS) algorithm.
+The Riemannian Chambolle—Pock is a generalization of the Chambolle—Pock algorithm [ChambollePock:2011](@citet*) It is also known as primal-dual hybrid gradient (PDHG) or primal-dual proximal splitting (PDPS) algorithm.

 In order to minimize over ``p∈\mathcal M`` the cost function consisting of